KikeM/msc-thesis/README.md

-   All in all, our approach to the construction of the Reduced Order Model is purely algebraic and makes no use of Full Order structures in its resolution, thus achieving a perfect \textit{offline-online} split.
+   All in all, our approach to the construction of the Reduced Order Model is purely algebraic and makes no use of Full Order structures in its resolution, thus achieving a perfect offline-online split.
    A concise description of the reducing procedure is provided, together with a posteriori error estimations, obtained via model truncation, to certify the Reduced Order Model.